 Powered by a Regional Consortium

-Founder Factory is designed as a coordinated, ecosystem-driven initiative.
+Founder Factory is designed as a coordinated, ecosystem-driven initiative, funded by the Wisconsin Economic Development Corporation.

-This structure ensures founders are not building in isolation.
+The powerful structure of the Factory’s 20 organization consortium ensures founders are not building in isolation.
 Instead, they have access to mentorship, programming, capital pathways, and a network designed to accelerate progress.

 How to Get Involved